Martha Calderón Ríos

-Martha Steffany Calderón Ríos (born 1988, Lima) is a Peruvian biologist recognized for her research in the field of genetics and molecular biology aimed at the sustainable use of natural resources.
+Martha Steffany Calderón Ríos (born 1988) is a Peruvian biologist recognized for her research in the field of genetics and molecular biology aimed at the sustainable use of natural resources.
 In 2019, she carried out an expedition in Antarctica that led to the discovery of the first bleached crustose coralline algae, an important precedent for the study of environmental impact on the Antarctic continent.

 Biography

 Early years and education

-Martha Calderón Ríos developed an interest in science from an early age.
+Martha Calderón Ríos was born in Lima.
+She developed an interest in science from an early age.
 At the age of fifteen, inspired by a documentary on the Machu Picchu Base in Antarctica, she resolved to pursue a career in biology, driven by the aspiration of one day visiting the continent.
 She graduated as a biologist with a mention in hydrobiology and fisheries at the National University of San Marcos and later completed her postgraduate studies at the Chungnam National University in Daejeon, South Korea.